 For African Bush Elephants, you can visit any of these countries such as Uganda, Kenya, Tanzania, South Africa, Namibia, Botswana, Zambia, Zimbabwe, and Angola.

-To see the African Forest Elephants, you can visit such countries as Ghana, Ivory Coast, Togo, Cameroon, DR Congo, and Gabon.
+To see the African Forest Elephants, you can visit such countries as Ghana, Ivory Coast, Togo, Cameroon, DR Congo, Uganda, and Gabon.

 Related Article: Where to see African Elephants in the wild